nanohard/gotime/README.md

 Upon starting the program you will be required to type in the name of a project.
 Navigate to the right and press Ctrl-A to add a task, and do the same to create and start an entry.
 Press Ctrl-S to save the entry.

 ### Installation
-Download the [zip](https://github.com/nanohard/gotime/files/1133188/gotime-1.0.1.zip) of the binary or
+Download the [latest release](https://github.com/nanohard/gotime/releases/latest) of the binary or

 `go get github.com/nanohard/gotime`